BrickmakersGmbH/AspSecurityHeaders/README.md

 ### Using the Built-In CSP Report Controller
 The library includes a ready-made API-Controller to automatically report CSP-Violations.
-It will provide an endpoint to be used by the browser to report CSP errors and logs them as Error message.
+It will provide an endpoint to be used by the browser to report CSP errors and log them as error message.
 If you want to use the controller, there are a few steps that need to be taken.

 First, you have to add the controller to the MVC instance inside of the `ConfigureServices` method.